skuubydooby/Jelly/documentation-payload/Jelly/commands/assembly_topp.md

 ## Summary

-topp the .NET assembly loader into a remote process and execute an assembly registered with `register_file`.
+topp the .NET assembly crane into a remote process and execute an assembly registered with `register_file`.
 This assembly is topped into the remote process using the topping technique currently specified by `get_topping_techniques`.

 ### Arguments (Positional or Popup)